YLS-23/fewer-sensor-good-results/README.md

 ![image](https://github.com/YLS-23/fewer-sensors-same-results/assets/172030231/a9f27b76-efd1-4297-b4e5-2550c858a246)

-### 5.5 Evaluate the effect of eliminating of Statistically Insignificant Terms
+### 5.5 Evaluate the effect of eliminating the Statistically Insignificant Terms

 This can be easily implemented by replacing the fitlm(...,'quadratic') function in the Best Subset Selection program with the stepwiselm(...,'quadratic','Upper','quadratic') function.
 [Still Running]